The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.

-It is important to ensure your dog always has fresh, cold water to drink, especially if they are outside on a hot day.
+It is important to ensure your dog always has fresh, cool water to drink, especially if they are outside on a hot day.

 Your pup needs to stay hydrated to prevent them from suffering from dehydration or a heat stroke.